-- 1 log (16 oz.) fresh Italian mozzarella cheese, cubed
+- 1 ball (8 oz.) fresh Italian mozzarella cheese, cubed

 After the dough has risen, here’s how to put it all together.

-- With a rolling pin (or wine bottle), roll each round into a flat rectangle, lightly flouring the surface and dough as necessary.
+- With a rolling pin (or wine bottle), roll the dough into a flat rectangle about the size of your pan, lightly flouring the surface and dough as necessary.

-- Lift dough onto oiled baking sheets (mine are 11 x 17), and gently press out the dough to fill the entire sheet.
+- Lift (or fold and then unfold) the dough onto an oiled baking sheet (mine is 11 x 17), and gently press out the dough to fill the entire sheet.
 If the dough is not stretching, let it rest a few minutes to relax it, then try again.

 - Bake until the crust is crisp and the cheese is melted, usually 20-30 minutes.

 Here we are eating it last night.
 Luke, the baby, has figured out the smell by now and will screech until someone gives him a piece to gnaw on.

 The main thing about homemade pizza is planning ahead so the dough has time to rise.
 But it’s a great kitchen activity for kids — kneading and rolling out the dough, spreading the sauce with the back of a spoon, sprinkling on the cheese — and a weekend treat everyone looks forward to.